a2stuff/a2d/res/notes/testplan.md

 * Create a directory, and in the directory create a file named "A.B" then a file named "A".
 Browse to the directory.
 Verify "A" sorts before "A.B".

 * Browse to a directory with more than 8 files, with at least 1 directory.
 Note the first directory name.
 Scroll down so that the first file in the list is not seen.
 Pick a file and click OK.
 Verify that the first directory is visible in the list.

+* Browse to a directory with files.
+Select a file.
+Click in the middle of the pathname.
+Click Change Drive.
+Verify that the entire path is replaced with the new volume name.